Hlupi/pizza-configurator/README.md

 Create a pizza configurator for NewAgePizza.com, a new and hip venture to get your pizza.
 It should be a single page where the user can first choose a base, then a sauce, and finally some 3 toppings.
 Last but not least, the user can choose turbo-drone-delivery which is an additional 10% on top of the total pizza price.

-It is importnat that the user can change previous steps even if they already changed stuff before.
+It is important that the user can change previous steps even if they already changed stuff before.
 So they could pick a base, a sauce and a topping and switch the base after that.

 Additional instructions: